-If you're looking for commercial property for sale, our practical guide will help you every step of the way.
+If you're looking to buy commercial property, our practical guide will help you every step of the way.

 The British are known for their love of owning property.
 Many people aspire to own a house or flat.
 After all, the bulk of the UK’s buildings are homes.

 But have you considered buying commercial property?
-It now accounts for around an eighth of the value of all buildings across the UK and totals £683bn, according to the British Property Federation (BPF).
+It now accounts for around 13% of the value of all buildings across the UK, according to the PIA Property Data Report 2017.

 The majority of the commercial property sector is made up of: